KodyAnderson1/ApplicationTracker/README.md

 - [x] Attatch form to state and database
 - [ ] Finish Dashboard (Homepage)
-  - [ ] Create a Notification Center
+  - [x] Create a Notification Center
   - [x] Create limited statistics on data
   - [x] Implement date logic and remove placeholder values
-    - [ ] Logic to track last status change && if over 7 days, notifies (Started)
+    - [x] Logic to track last status change && if over 7 days, notifies (Started)
-      - [ ] Put Link to actual application in Notification Center for ease of change
+      - [x] Put Link to actual application in Notification Center for ease of change
       - [x] "Needs Attention" widgit have an actual count
 - [x] For the Position input on the new application form, implment an autocomplete form with values previously submitted
 - [x] Implement a form to update existing applications
 - [x] Include recommended programming stacks in data gathered/displayed
 - [ ] Form Validation
+  - [ ] Implement Formik
-  - [ ] Implement React-Hook-Form or Formik
+    - [ ] Implement Formik in New && Update Application Forms
+    - [x] Implement Formik Log In / Sign-Up
 - [x] Details page for each application with more details
   - [x] Programming Stack listed
-- [ ] Implement log in/out && users
+- [x] Implement log in/out && users
-  - [ ] Create Account Page
+  - [x] Create Account Page
-  - [ ] Log In Page
+  - [x] Log In Page
 - [ ] Implement an easy way of updating status without going to details page
-- [x] Implement a "stack" of (5 - 7?) most recently applied to jobs on new form page
+- [x] Implement a "stack" of (5 - 7) most recently applied to jobs on new form page
-- [ ] Add a date range for internships

 ## Future Development

 - [ ] Logic when status changes to "interview" or "assessment" to ask/track a time/date
+- [ ] Add date ranges in forms
 - [ ] Implement searchbar logic for search in header - Opens up specific application's details page
 - [ ] Implement an administrator view
 - [ ] Implement user settings
   - [ ] Update user information
 - [ ] Add a Jobs section that can track current jobs / relevant data

 ## Misc